THeLovelySheep/LeviLaunchroid/README.md

 ### Installation Steps

-1. Visit the [Releases Page](https://github.com/LiteLDev/LeviLaunchroid/releases) and download the latest APK build for your device architecture
+1. Visit the [Releases Page](https://github.com/LiteLDev/LeviLaunchroid/releases) and download the latest APK build
 2. Open your device Settings and navigate to Security or Applications
 3. Enable "Unknown Sources" or "Allow installation from unknown sources" to permit APK installation
 4. Locate the downloaded APK file using your file manager and tap to install